 Bastille Day celebrates the birth of the French Republic, with its motto, Liberty, Equality and Fraternity.
 Fraternity means, among other things, communal support, friendship, brotherhood.
 Continue reading

-Posted in Austin, Government, Police, Politics, Religion, Society, Travel, Violence
+Posted in Austin, Government, Police, Religion, Society, Travel, US Politics, Violence

 Every year, on the first Saturday in December, John Aeilli–host of the KUTX program Eclecticos–and a few other public radio people lead the Christmas caroling on the steps of the Texas Capitol and my family and I always join in.
 Yes, I know, no separation between church and state, but I pick and choose which principles I stand for as much as the next person.
 So sue me.
 Continue reading